Last Updated on

 Though Jesus was troubled, never a doubt darkened His mind.

 As fully man, Jesus trusted His Father.
-Never a doubt darkened His mind or troubled soul.
+Never a doubt darkened His mind.

-We can’t see the end from the beginning, but God can.
-The end of this wild ride for you will result in God’s great glory, and you do not want to miss that.
+We can’t see the end from the beginning, but God sees it all.
+And you can trust that the end of your wild ride will result in your good and God’s great glory.
+It will end in a joy you wouldn’t want to miss.

 Three Powerful Truths for Whatever Ride You’re On